NSO-developer/nso-sso-duo-integration---native/README.md

-# NSO SSO DUO Intergration PoC - Native
+# NSO SSO DUO Intergration PoC - Native (With CLI 2FA)
 This repositiory is the demo code of integrate DUO into NSO SSO with NSO native installation.
 This example is setup with clear text communication.
 There will be another repository with Containerized NSO version.
 * Containerized NSO Example:  https://github.com/NSO-developer/nso-sso-duo-integration---containerzed-nso
 * Duo Integration Package:  https://github.com/NSO-developer/nso-sso-duo-integration-package